A VET Student Loan (VSL) helps students to cover tuition fees for vocational education and training (VET) courses.

 VSLs are only available for approved courses at the diploma level and above.
 This means that you can't get a VSL for a Certificate IV level course or below.

-You can see which courses and registered training organisations (RTOs) are approved for VET Student Loans when searching on MySkills by looking for the 'VSL' in bold print.
+You can see which courses and registered training organisations (RTOs) are approved for VET Student Loans when searching on Your Career by ticking the VET student loans box.

 There is a limit to how much you can borrow, called the 'loan cap'.
 The loan cap amount is different depending on the course you study.